Custom Models

 Custom Inference Model k8s resources are optional and unless specifically provided, the configured defaults will be used.

-To create a Custom Inference Model enabling training data assigment on the model version level, provide is_training_data_for_versions_permanently_enabled=True parameter.
-For more information, refer to Custom model version creation with training data documentation.
+To create a Custom Inference Model enabling training data assignment on the model version level, provide the is_training_data_for_versions_permanently_enabled=True parameter.
+For more information, refer to the Custom model version creation with training data documentation.

 import datarobot as dr